| linux version BSD down there cp - copy files and directories

 unless

-a directory is the source and -R is specified.
+a directory is the source and -R

 If the source file has its set user ID bit on, that bit is removed unless